AyushiGupta160604/flashcards_tuf/README.md

-# Flashcard Learning Tool
+# Flashcard Feature App

-Welcome to the Flashcard Learning Tool!
 This application helps users create, manage, and study flashcards.
 It features a React frontend and a Node.js backend, with MySQL used for database management.

 ## Table of Contents